Lakhankumawat/LearnCPP/L-LinkedList/README.md

 1) It is used in multiplayer games to give a chance to each player to play the game.
 2) Multiple running applications can be placed in a circular linked list on an operating system.
 The os keeps on iterating over these applications.
 ```
-### Operations Of Circular Linked List
+# Operations Of Circular Linked List

-# 1)Insert Operation
+## 1)Insert Operation

 ## Algorithm
 The first operation we're going to cover is the insertion of new nodes.
 While inserting a new element we'll need to handle two cases :

 1)The head node is null, that is there are no elements already added.
-In this case, we'll make the new node we add as both the head and tail of the list since there is only one node
+In this case, we'll make the new node we add as both the head and tail of the list since there is only one node.
 2)The head node isn't null, that is to say, there are one or more elements already added to the list.
-In this case, the existing tail should point to the new node and the newly added node will become the tail
+In this case, the existing tail should point to the new node and the newly added node will become the tail.
-3)In both of the above cases, the nextNode for tail will point to head
+3)In both of the above cases, the nextNode for tail will point to head.

 ## Complexity
  Complexity of insert operation in best case can cost O(1) whereas in worst case can cost O(n)